 Year 5

-My name is Mr Robinson and I am the year 5 teacher.
+My name is Mrs Campion and I am the year 5 teacher.
 I really enjoy linking our lessons to our termly topic; hopefully, the children will enjoy this too.

 SPAG

 The teaching of spelling, grammar and punctuation (SPAG) forms an important element of the teaching of reading and writing in primary school.
-The SPaG element this term will involve using prepositions, relative clauses, semi-colons and dialogue.
+The SPaG element this term will involve using coordinate and subordinate conjunctions and their clauses, dialogue and parenthesis.
 We will explore how these can engage the reader and vary our sentence structure.

-It is of great importance that the children are able to identify word classes within sentences.
+It is also of great importance that the children are able to identify word classes within sentences.

 Literacy